Health Topics: Infectious Diseases

 Gastrointestinal illnesses, such as norovirus, are defined by irritation of the mucous membrane of the intestinal tract.
 Common symptoms include, acute diarrhea, nausea, vomiting, and abdominal pain.

-Pertussis, also know as whooping cough, is a highly communicable bacterial infection that involves the respiratory tract.
+Pertussis, also know as whooping cough, is a highly communicable bacterial infection involving the respiratory tract.

-Rubella is a mild febrile illness with a diffuse punctate, maculopapular rash that resembles the rash of several other communicable diseases.
+Rubella (German Measles) is a mild febrile illness with a diffuse punctate, maculopapular rash that resembles the rash of several other communicable diseases.